Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Introduction

 \xhdr{Present work} To close this gap, we create a new environment for developing substructure-aware protein models, which we call \textit{Magneton}.
 Magneton has three main components: (1) a dataset of proteins with curated substructures; (2) a framework for using these substructures to train or finetune protein encoding models; and (3) a benchmark of evaluation tasks that probe the learned representations at the residue, substructure, and protein levels (Figure \ref{fig:fig1}B).
 By curating data from Pfam~\citep{paysan2025pfam}, InterPro~\citep{blum2025interpro}, and DSSP~\citep{hekkelmanDSSP4FAIR2025}, we create a dataset of 530,601 proteins with over 1.7 million substructural annotations (37 million when including secondary structure) across six substructure classes with 13,075 distinct substructure types.

 Using Magneton, we explore \textit{substructure-tuning}, a supervised fine-tuning strategy that distills substructural information into protein encoders.
-Concretely, we formulate substructure-tuning as classification of evolutionarily conserved substructures, where residue-level embeddings produced by a base encoder are pooled to construct substructure representations and optimized with a cross-entropy loss.
+Concretely, we formulate substructure-tuning as classification of evolutionarily-conserved substructures, where residue-level embeddings produced by a base encoder are pooled to construct substructure representations, which are then used to tune the full model with a cross-entropy loss.
 This objective is model-agnostic, requiring only residue-level embeddings, and naturally extends to multiple structural scales through a multi-task formulation in which each substructure class is assigned its own prediction head and the total loss is the sum across scales.
-We systematically vary the substructures used for tuning, exploring configurations ranging from small, highly local elements (e.g., active sites spanning $<10$ residues) to larger domains, as well as joint training over multiple scales.
-Substructure-tuning is evaluated on 13 benchmarking tasks using 6 state-of-the-art base models, including both sequence-only and sequence–structure encoders.
-Substructure-tuned representations yield consistent improvements of 5\% on function-related prediction tasks (e.g., EC and GO terms), while effects on localization and residue-level tasks are neutral or negative.
-Improvements persist even when base models already incorporate global structural inputs, underscoring that substructural signals are distinct and complementary to global protein structure.